 The beauty of DBT (Dialectical Behavioral Therapy) is that regardless of whether you’re recovering from the disease of addiction or you’re simply someone looking to improve your relationship with yourself and others, – DBT skills are a perfect fit.
 The Interpersonal Effectiveness acronym DEAR MAN, is an excellent example.
-DEAR MAN can be thought of as a group of tactics that help you get what you want, whether you’re negotiating a promotion at work or saying no to a persuasive salesperson (who just may be your best friend).
+DEAR MAN can be thought of as a strategy for effective communication that helps you achieve positive outcomes, whether you’re negotiating a promotion at work or saying no to a persuasive salesperson (who just may be your best friend).

 D is for describe, and it’s a great place to start.
 Describe the situation and include details that clarify and demonstrate your understanding.
 It may look or sound something like this: “I’ve told you that I don’t want to go to a bar, but you’re trying to convince me that I should go anyway.”
 “I’ve proven that I’m an expert at my job and I’d like to be promoted to a management position.”